FelDev/felixparadis.com-v3/content/posts/wisdom-i-like/index.md

 ## When you stop sacrificing today for tomorrow.
 When today is complete, in and of itself, you’re retired
 \- Naval Ravikant

+## Art should comfort the disturbed and disturb the comfortable
+\- Cesar A. Cruz

 <!--

 ## Le manque de sens, le temps que je passais toute la journée à travailler, je trouvais que ç'a avait pas vraiment d'utilité sociale.